twl8n/clojure-interpreter/README.md

 Michiel Borkent aka borkdude has put and immense amount of work into Babashka, and it is a very cool tool.
 Besides being a true Clojure interpreter, it can (as far as I can tell) be extended on the fly with a pod system.

 My very simple and naive clojint interpreter is fundamentally just the Clojure `load-file` command, which evals Clojure code.
 Effective, but naive, and limited.
+This project is here as something historical, which someone may find useful.

 I've installed babashka and use it for my coding projects.

 #### Why?

 I initially had the idea to do a Clojure interpreter in 2016 or 2017.
 I wanted a single executable install that would quickly launch clojure and run clojure.
 I love Clojure, and I'm not going back to Perl, but Perl launches in under 1ms.
-Clojure and Java are very slow to launch apps.
+Clojure and Java are very slow to launch, anywhere from 400ms to several seconds.

 Clojure toolchains and dependencies can be very confusing.
-I have always been able to manage dependencies via `lein`.
+Even though I was never able to get on-the-fly dependencies working, I have always been able to manage dependencies via `lein`.
 Combined with building a clojure interpreter via `lein uberjar`, I was able to (more or less) add modules to my crude interpreter.